Farrar Straus & Giroux, 2008

 Kirkus Reviews

 The lives of four families change when they intersect at a run-down motel in the middle of nowhere.
 For years, Aggie and her late husband operated the Sleepy Time Motel in the Great Smoky Mountains.
 Alone now and facing a drawer of unpaid bills and endless repairs on the dilapidated motel, Aggie reluctantly puts a “For Sale” ad in the paper.
 Eager for a new life since his wife left, Clyde makes an offer on the motel and uproots his lonely daughter Willow to the Sleepy Time.
 A troubled kid, Kirby, and his mom are en route to a special boys’ school when their car breaks down and they show up at the motel.
 Filled with questions about her birth mother who has recently died, Loretta and her adoptive parents arrive at the Sleepy Time on a family vacation.
 As these unlikely folks come together in Aggie’s tumbledown motel, they find something they need through the friendships that form.
-O’Connor artfully weaves together the hopes, fears, disappointments, sorrows and joys of her multi-generational cast to produce a warm and satisfying conclusion.

 School Library Journal